The Abingdon & Witney College Governing Body (or "Corporation") are responsible for guiding and monitoring the strategic direction of the College.

-The Corporation works closely with the Principal and Senior Management Team, who are responsible for the day-to-day management of the college.
+The Corporation works closely with the Principal and Senior Management Team, who are responsible for the day-to-day management of the College, and bears the ultimate legal responsibility for the College's activities.

-As governing body, the role of the Corporation is to:
+As a governing body, the role of the Corporation is to:

 - determine the College’s mission, vision and ethos